Snowboarding: Half-pipe

-Snowboard Cross
+Snowboard cross

-Snowboard Cross, also known as "Boardercross", "Boarder X", or "Snowboard X", and commonly abbreviated as "SBX", or just "BX", is a snowboarding discipline consisting of several (typically 4 to 6) riders racing head-to-head down a course with jumps, berms and other obstacles constructed out of snow.
+Snowboard cross, also known as "boardercross", "boarder X", or "snowboard X", and commonly abbreviated as "SBX", or just "BX", is a snowboarding discipline consisting of several (typically 4 to 6) riders racing head-to-head down a course with jumps, berms and other obstacles constructed out of snow.
 Snowboard cross began in the 1980s, earning its place as an official Winter Olympic event in the 2006 Turin games.
 Unlike other snowboard racing disciplines such as parallel giant slalom, competitors race on a single course together.

 Snowboard racing

 In snowboard racing, riders must complete a downhill course constructed of a series of turning color indicators (gates) placed in the snow at prescribed distances apart.
 A gate consists of a tall pole and a short pole, connected by a triangular panel.
 The racer must pass around the short side of the gate, passing the long side of the gate doesn't count.
-There are 3 main formats used in snowboard racing including; single person, parallel courses or multiple people on the course at the same time (SBX).
+There are 3 main formats used in snowboard racing including single person, parallel courses or multiple people on the course at the same time (SBX).

 Competitions

 Snowboarding contests are held throughout the world and range from grassroots competitions to professional events contested worldwide.

 Some of the larger snowboarding contests include: the European Air & Style, the Japanese X-Trail Jam, Burton Global Open Series, Shakedown, FIS World Championships, the annual FIS World Cup, the Winter X Games, Freeride World Tour and the Winter Dew Tour.

-Snowboarding has been a Winter Olympic sport since 1998 Winter Olympics.
+Snowboarding has been a Winter Olympic sport since 1998 Winter Olympics in Japan.
 Since its inauguration, Olympic snowboarding has seen many additions and removals of events.
 During the 2018 Winter Olympics, snowboarding events contested included big air, halfpipe, parallel giant slalom, slopestyle and snowboard cross.